sitandr/typst-examples-book/src/about.md

 This book provides lots of [Typst](https://github.com/typst/typst) snippets that can help you to write better Typst code.

-This book isn't an official.
+This is an unofficial book.
 Some snippets&suggestions here may be outdated or useless.
 However, _all of them should compile on last version of Typst[^1]_.

-**CAUTION:** currently the book is a very early WIP, so don't rely on it.
+**CAUTION:** currently the book is a very early **WIP**, so don't rely on it.

 ## Contributions
 Any contributions are very welcome!
 If you have a good code snippet that you want to share, feel free to submit an issue with snipper or make a PR.